corrode/corrode.github.io/content/blog/expressions/index.md

 let (a, b) = if condition { ("first", true) } else { ("second", false) };
 ```

-Here, the left side of the assignment (a, b) is a pattern that destructures the tuple returned by the if-else expression.
+Here, the left side of the assignment (a, b) is a pattern that destructures the tuple returned by the `if-else` expression.

-What if you deal with a number of different values, which get returned by a function?
+What if you deal with more complex control flow?
 That's not a problem. [`match` is an expression](https://doc.rust-lang.org/reference/expressions/match-expr.html), too:

 ```rust